 - How to conform to general workplace health, safety and welfare

 - Following productive workplace practices.

 On a CPCS Slinger/Signaller A40 course or NPORS Slinger/Signaller N402 course, you will learn what these safety signs and signals are.
 You can book a Slinger/Signaller course on our training calendar.

 A slinger signaller may also need to use other methods of communication, depending on site conditions and circumstances.
-Where poor weather conditions affect visibility, they can use high visibility gloves or batons when making signals.
+Where poor weather conditions affect visibility, they can use high-visibility gloves or batons when making signals.

 They will also be using two-way radios frequently to communicate with crane operators and other people on the construction site.